-Due for adoption by the Fresno COG Policy Board on September 27, 2012
+Approved by the Fresno COG Policy Board on July 28, 2016

 Fresno Council of Governments

 Forward:

 The Fresno Council of Governments (Fresno COG) is a consensus builder, developing acceptable programs and solutions to issues that do not respect political boundaries.
 Fresno COG is a voluntary association of local governments, one of California's 38 regional planning agencies, and one of 500+ nationwide.
 In 1967 elected officials of Fresno County and its incorporated cities informally created the agency, formalizing Fresno COG in 1969 through a Joint Powers Agreement.
 Fresno COG undertakes comprehensive regional planning with an emphasis on transportation, provides citizens an opportunity to be involved in the planning process, and supplies technical services to its members.